-In the early 1960s, the business community in Mount Prospect took a giant leap forward with the construction of Randhurst, the first indoor air-conditioned mall in the upper Midwest.
+In the early 1960's, the business community in Mount Prospect took a giant leap forward with the construction of Randhurst, the first indoor air-conditioned mall in the upper Midwest.
+It is now known as Randhurst Village - a vibrant, open-air mixed-use center with national and regional retailers, a state-of-the-art cinema, office space, a 140-room hotel and a variety of restaurants.
 Another major event in the history of the Village was the development of Kensington Business Center, which has served as the home to several major national and international firms including NTN Bearing, Searle, Braun Manufacturing Cummins-Allison Corp., and ITT Technical Institute.

-The big news in the 1990s and 2000s was the downtown redevelopment.
-Several new buildings are being built that will change the look and make-up of the downtown area.
+The big news in the 1990's and 2000's was the downtown redevelopment.
+Several new buildings continue to be built changing the look and make-up of the downtown area.
 There are several new condominium buildings as well as space for new shops and restaurants.
 The Village is also working on making the downtown area look more appealing.
 Attention is being focused on flowers, plants and trees in an effort to beautify the Village.

 Yes, Mount Prospect has certainly changed.
-Today we are a combination of many nationalities, award winning schools, churches, local commerce, shopping and business centers, several park districts, a library, and highly rated fire and police departments.
-Our mayor and trustees guide us into the future with the redevelopment of the downtown area.
-Our village employees and services are the best.
-And yet with all this progress, we are still a village whose old fashioned slogan continues to ring true, "Where Friendliness is a Way of Life.”
+Today, we are a combination of many nationalities, award-winning schools, churches, local commerce, shopping and business centers, several park districts, a library, and highly rated Fire and Police Departments.
+Our Mayor and Trustees guide us into the future with the redevelopment of the downtown area.
+Our Village employees are dedicated to provided quality services.
+Despite all of this progress, Mount Prospect is still a Village whose slogan continues to ring true, "Where Friendliness is a Way of Life.”